pgbackrest/pgbackrest/README.md

 * JSON

 * Moose (Not using many features here, just use standard Perl object syntax?)
-* IPC::System::Simple (only used in DB object - should convert to IPC::Run)
+* IPC::System::Simple (only used in DB object - should convert this to DBD::Pg)

 ## release notes